openfheorg/openfhe-development/docs/static_docs/Governance.md

 * **Pre-release:** The Pre-release team administers the current pre-release branch in the openfhe-development repository and is responsible for the review and publication of new pre-releases, as well as updates, patches and bug fixes to these pre-releases as they are evaluated for submission to stable-release status.
-The Pre-release team determines which features in the master branch of openfhe-development are sufficiently mature to be chosen for pre-release.
+The Pre-release team determines which features in the main branch of openfhe-development are sufficiently mature to be chosen for pre-release.
 They also are responsible for quality control checking of associated documentation related to the pre-release.
 The team will follow the guidelines (below) for release numbering.
 Pre-release of Major releases (i.e. incrementing the initial release number) have significant impact and must be approved by the Steering team.